 The Tax Expenditure Database of Latin America and the Caribbean (TEDLAC), is elaborated from the systematic recording of the information contained in the reports, with an opening to the highest level of disaggregation allowed in each report, plus an analysis of the country regulations that give rise to the exceptions.

-In the working paper, Overview of Tax Expenditures in Latin America: Main statistics of the CIAT Database, a general overview of tax expenditures in Latin America is shown, based on the exploration of TEDLAC, displaying the observable results in the dimensions of greatest interest and also presenting the potential for analysis provided by this tool.
+In the working paper, Tax Expenditures in the CIAT Member Countries, a general overview of tax expenditures in Latin America is shown, based on the exploration of TEDLAC, displaying the observable results in the dimensions of greatest interest and also presenting the potential for analysis provided by this tool.

 The data is accessible in the sections TEDLAC 2018 Database by country and TEDLAC 2018 Consolidated Database.